ashleychontos/sort-a-survey/docs/observing.rst

 Observing
 =========
-Observing utilities, which is mainly centered around the very import cost function, depending on the instrument being used in the survey.
+Observing utilities, which is mainly centered around the very import cost function, which heavily depends on the instrument of use in the survey.

 .. module:: sortasurvey